 - Whether smell fades with airflow and time.

-Marcus and I handle most of the early off-gassing checks, because we are usually the first in the room.
-If a smell lingers for several days, readers hear about it later.
+Marcus and I handle most of the early off-gassing checks because we are usually first in the room.
+If a smell hangs around for days, we say so.

 Layer and Material Inspection